-Forced and child marriage are burdens predominantly impacting girls of color, and has ripple effects throughout economies.
-Although forced and child marriage tend to be viewed as a challenge for the developing world to solve, globalization means this issue impacts developed and developing nations.
-Immigration and human trafficking are not the only ways that individuals and families are impacted.
-Global labor force participation and the GDP of individual countries are all impacted when women and girls around the world lack access to jobs, information and services.
-California has an economy larger than most countries, and reported 9,000 child marriages, but it has not used policy change as a tool to address this issue.
-The Legislative proposals suggested above are ways in which California can begin to empower survivors.
+Forced and child marriage is a huge burden that predominantly impacts girls of color, and has ripple effects throughout economies.
+Although forced and child marriage tends to be viewed as a challenge for the developing world to solve, globalization means this issue impacts developed and developing nations.
+Immigration and trafficking persons are not the only ways that individuals and families are impacted.
+Global labor force participation and the GDP of individual countries are all impacted by women and girls around the world not accessing jobs, information and services.
+California as a state has an economy larger than most countries, and has almost 8,000 child marriages on the books, but has not used policy change as a tool to address this issue.
+The Legislative proposals suggested above are just some of the ways in which California can begin to empower survivors.
 It is imperative to take a proactive and intentional effort to fight forced marriage head on instead of as a "cause of immigration" or as an extension of "cultural" practices.
 To do so would be a disservice to the millions of women and girls facing the compounded violence that is forced marriage.
 Achieving gender equity requires women and girls to have full autonomy in determining when, if and with whom they will create a family.